-La Tomatina: World’s biggest food fight draws tens of thousands to Buñol, Spain La Tomatina 2020 has been canceled.
-See you in 2021!
+La Tomatina: World’s biggest food fight draws tens of thousands to Buñol, Spain

 Buñol, a small town 39km’s west of the city of Valencia plays host to La Tomatina.
-Considered by many to be the largest food fight festival in the world and also one […]La Tomatina 2021 Bunol, Valencia, Spain Buñol Valencia Spain
+Considered by many to be the largest food fight festival in the world and also one of the craziest food fights in Europe.
+Thousands of people […]La Tomatina 2022 Bunol, Valencia, Spain Buñol Valencia Spain

 Buñol, a small town 39km’s west of the city of Valencia plays host to La Tomatina.
 Considered by many to be the largest food fight festival in the world and also one of the craziest food fights in Europe.